carpentries/instructor-training/episodes/02-practice-learning.md

 - "Formative assessments provide practice for learners and feedback to learners and instructors."
 ---

-We'll now get started with a discussion of how learning works.
-We'll learn some key findings from educational research and identify how these principles are put into practice in Carpentries workshops.
+We will now get started with a discussion of how learning works.
+We will learn some key findings from educational research and identify how these principles are put into practice in Carpentries workshops.